Quantum Computing#

 Answer (end)

 So far we’ve seen we can get half \(|0\rangle\) and half \(|1\rangle\).
-We can also adjust states to get more of \(|1\rangle\) then \(|0\rangle\) (or visa versa).
+We can also adjust states to get more of \(|1\rangle\) than \(|0\rangle\) (or vice versa).
 Generically we can get a state \(\cos(\theta) |0\rangle + \sin(\theta) e^{i\phi} |1\rangle\).

 If we had such a state, after measurement we get “0” with probability \(\cos^2\theta\) and “1” with probability \(\sin^2\theta\).